Melania Trump: Influence on the president

-Melania reportedly influenced President Trump's policy shift on the Russo-Ukrainian war.
-President Trump was quoted saying "I go home, I tell the first lady: 'I spoke with Vladimir today.
-We had a wonderful conversation, Trump said.
-"She said: 'Oh really?
+Melania has possibly influenced President Trump's policy shift on the Russo-Ukrainian war.
+In July 2025, President Trump was quoted as saying, "I go home, I tell the first lady, 'I spoke with Vladimir today.
+We had a wonderful conversation.'
+She said, 'Oh really?
 Another city was just hit.
-President Trump said this before laying out a 50 day deadline for a ceasefire in July 2025, marking a notably antagonistic tone in regards to Vladimir Putin.
-The following month, Melania authored a letter to President Putin, which President Trump hand-delivered during the August 2025 Alaska summit.
-The letter, published on social media, urged compassion for children affected by war and called for peace.
-Ukrainian President Volodymyr Zelenskyy publicly thanked her for the gesture.
+Afterwards, President Trump laid out a 50 day deadline for a ceasefire, marking a notably antagonistic tone towards Vladimir Putin.